Rotherfield Cricket Club

 Main Records

-The first record of a Rotherfield cricket team in action is a newspaper report of two matches against Brighton, home and away, in 1818.
-It seems unlikely that a brand new club would have been involved in fixtures against such prestigious and distant opponents.
-But the team had probably been going no more than a couple of years.
-Cricket in England virtually died out during the Napoleonic Wars, which ended only in 1815.
-Rotherfield cricket appears to have continued healthily throughout the remainder of the nineteenth century, though not a lot of detail has survived.
+Following the games against Brighton in 1818, Rotherfield cricket appears to have continued healthily throughout the remainder of the nineteenth century, though not a lot of detail has survived.
 Early in the twentieth, participation and support began to dwindle, and the original club folded in 1912.
-The Village Institute subsequently received notice to give up its tenancy of the ground, which had been granted on the condition that cricket was played there.
+The Village Institute subsequently received notice to give up its tenancy of the current Recreation Ground, which had been granted on the condition that cricket was played there.
 Rather than lose the ground, the Institute formed a new Rotherfield Cricket Club in 1914.

-In 1993, the 175th anniversary of Rotherfield’s first recorded match was celebrated with a splendid history produced by Brent Simmonds and Kingsley Miles.
-Copies may still be obtained from members of the committee.
-Through reference to the authors’ excellent work and source material, and the statistics diligently compiled since by Kevin Simmonds, it has been possible to assemble the main records of the present club from its formation in 1914 to the end of the 2012 season.
+Twenty years ago in 1993, the 175th anniversary of what was then thought to be Rotherfield’s first match was celebrated with a splendid history produced by Brent Simmonds and Kingsley Miles.
+Through reference to the authors’ excellent work and source material, and the statistics diligently compiled since by Kevin Simmonds, it has been possible to assemble the main records of the present club from its formation in 1914 to the end of the 2013 season.
 Some source data is missing but not a significant amount.
 There is enough information to identify the leading performers, and where necessary to arrive at a good estimate of former players’ career aggregates.

 TEAM RECORDS